tlspuffin/tlspuffin/Finding11.md

 - buffer overflow [confirmed]
 - ungraceful crash with a SEGFAULT [confirmed]
 - RCE ? secret/data exfiltration ?
-- rewrite part of ssl struct at the server ?
 - make ssl->suites->suiteSz larger than it should
 - ??